 Skip to main content

-Change the capacity of the network volume
+Change network volume capacity

 1. Change the network volume capacity in the control panel.

-1. In the Control Panel, on the top menu, click Products and select Dedicated Servers.
+1. In the control panel, on the top menu, click Products and select Dedicated Servers.

-2. Go to the network volumes and Storage section.
+2. Go to the Network Volumes and Storage section.

-3. Open the network volumes tab.
+3. Open the Network Volumes tab.

-4. From the disk's menu, select Resize.
+4. In the menu of the volume, select Resize.

 6. Click Save.

-2. Upgrade the iSCSI session:
+2. Update the iSCSI session:

 iscsiadm --mode session --rescan